 The inaugural tournament took place on 27 February 2006 and the very first winners were the team of Calum Allison, a young player from St Andrews, and Benny, a Chinese postgraduate student.
 Benny had attended a table tennis academy in China and represented Guangdong province at junior level.
 The runners-up were Elaine Forbes and Graham Neilson.

-The most successful ever Eglinton Cup player is Tim Woollins who has had his name engraved on the trophy three times in five years, on each occasion with a different partner.
+The most successful ever Eglinton Cup players are Tim Woollins and Dave Beveridge who have both had their names engraved on the trophy three times in four years, on each occasion with a different partner.
 Tim is also notable for holding the club record for the most biscuits consumed during a table tennis match.

 The record of past winners is as follows: